The Van Beuren Corporation: History

 In 1920, the Keith-Albee organization formed Fables Pictures for the production of the Aesop's Film Fables cartoon series with Paul Terry, who himself owned 10 percent of the studio.
 Amedee J. Van Beuren bought into Terry's studio in 1928.
 Terry ran the animation studio while Van Beuren focused on other parts of the business.
 Van Beuren wanted to make cartoons in the then-new sound format but Terry, already accustomed to silent-film economics, was reluctant.
 Van Beuren released Terry's first sound cartoon Dinner Time (1928) (a month before Disney's Steamboat Willie) through Pathé Exchange, which later became part of RKO Radio Pictures.
 Van Beuren broke away from Terry and formed his own company, Van Beuren Studios, releasing through Pathé.
-Terry started his own Terrytoons studio and John Foster took over the animation department.
+Terry started his own Terrytoons studio, while Fables alumnus (and eventual Terrytoons storyman) John Foster took over the animation department.

 The early sound Van Beuren cartoons are almost identical to the late silent cartoons: highly visual, with little dialogue and occasional sound effects.
 Bandleader Gene Rodemich and his assistant and successor Winston Sharples supervised the music.
-The company's main cartoon characters were "Tom and Jerry", a tall-and-short pair, usually vagrants who attempted various occupations.
+The company's main cartoon characters were "Tom and Jerry", a tall-and-short pair of stylized humans, usually vagrants who attempted various occupations.
 They share no relation to MGM's more successful cat-and-mouse Tom and Jerry, and the older series was renamed "Dick and Larry" (by home-movie distributor Official Films) and more recently "Van Beuren's Tom and Jerry".
 Van Beuren was keenly aware that successful cartoons often featured animated "stars", and urged his staff to come up with new ideas for characters.
 Cubby, a mischievous little bear, resulted.